Ivhene/poll-app/dat250-expass7-docker.md

 The tables were automatically generated in the "public" schema, which is there by default.

-Code for working towards database can be found [here](https://github.com/Ivhene/dat250-jpa-tutorial)
+Code for working towards docker database can be found [here](https://github.com/Ivhene/dat250-jpa-tutorial)

 ## Task 2: Building you own dockerized application